Essential Maintenance

 There are two main ways to find out if a building is listed in Knowsley:

-Check the Knowsley Council website or search online on the National Heritage List for England (NHLE) to view a comprehensive list of listed buildings in Knowsley, including their addresses and grading.
+You can use the Knowsley Council website or search online on the National Heritage List for England (NHLE) to view a comprehensive list of listed buildings in Knowsley, including their addresses and grading.

 If you have any doubts about a particular building, contact the Planning Service for accurate information.
 They can confirm whether it's listed and the extent of permitted modifications without requiring listed building consent.